Hiʻiaka (moon): Size, mass, and density

-Stellar occultations by Hiʻiaka on 6 and 16 April 2021 reveal that the moon is elongated, with estimated ellipsoid dimensions of 476 x 370 x 286 km.
-These correspond to a volume-equivalent diameter of 369 km.
+Stellar occultations by Hiʻiaka on 6 and 16 April 2021 reveal that the moon is an elongated object resembling an ellipsoid with dimensions of 480 x 360 x 286 km.
+These correspond to a volume-equivalent diameter of 370 km.
 Hiʻiaka is the sixth-largest known moon of a trans-Neptunian object, after Charon (1212 km), Dysnomia (615 km), Vanth (443 km), Ilmarë (403 km), and Actaea (393 km).
 (Note: see List of Solar System objects by size for a better comparison.)
-In spite of its relatively large size, Hiʻiaka is not in hydrostatic equilibrium because its elongated shape is inconsistent with that expected for its current rotation period.
+Despite its relatively large size, Hiʻiaka is not in hydrostatic equilibrium because its elongated shape is inconsistent with that expected for its current rotation period.
+Hiʻiaka's lack of hydrostatic equilibrium is most likely due to high material strength.

-The mass of Hiʻiaka is estimated to be 1.213±+0.322×10^19 kg, using precise relative astrometry from the Hubble Space Telescope and taking perturbations into account.
-Hiʻiaka's diameter and mass indicate it has a very low density between 0.46 g/cm3 and 0.69 g/cm3, which suggests Hiʻiaka's interior consists of highly porous water ice with a rock mass fraction between 50% and 70%.
+Hubble Space Telescope measurements of gravitational perturbations in Hiʻiaka's orbital path show that the moon has a mass of 1.213±+0.322×10^19 kg.
+A simplified assumption of Haumea's oblateness suggests that Hiʻiaka has a mass of 1.6±0.2×10^19 kg.
+The latter mass estimate points to a very low density of 0.64 g/cm3, which indicates Hiʻiaka has a highly porous and icy interior.
+Hiʻiaka is too small for its interior to undergo differentiation, so it lacks a substantial core.
+Hiʻiaka's highly porous interior supports the hypothesis that the moon accumulated from icy fragments flung off by Haumea's rapid rotation.

-Shape and rotation
+Rotation

-Hiʻiaka is an elongated body that rotates about its axis in 9.68 hours.
+Hiʻiaka rotates about its axis in 9.68 hours.
 The moon's rotation is not tidally locked to Haumea because it likely formed far from Haumea, where the dwarf planet's tidal forces are weak enough to have little effect on rotation.
 Hiʻiaka's rotation period was first measured in a 2016 study using 2009–2010 observations from the Magellan and Hubble Space Telescope, which showed that Hiʻiaka's brightness periodically varies by 19% (0.23 magnitudes) as it rotates.
-Plotting Hiʻiaka's light curve (brightness over time) shows a sawtooth waveform, which indicates that the moon has an irregular and angular shape, rather than an ellipsoidal one.
+Plotting Hiʻiaka's light curve (brightness over time) shows a sawtooth waveform, which indicates irregularites and angular features in the moon's shape.
+Observations found no change in Hiʻiaka's rotational brightness variations over 15 years, indicating that the moon's rotation is aligned with Haumea's rotation—having an axial tilt or obliquity close to 0° with respect to Haumea.
+The orientation of Hiʻiaka's shape seen in stellar occultations adds further evidence to Hiʻiaka's low obliquity.

 Simulations show that gravitational peturbations by Haumea should cause Hiʻiaka's spin axis to precess on a timescale of decades.
-The axial precession rate of Hiʻiaka depends on its axial tilt or obliquity with respect to its orbit around Haumea; if Hiʻiaka has a larger obliquity, then its precession period would be longer.
+The axial precession rate of Hiʻiaka depends on its obliquity with respect to its orbit around Haumea; if Hiʻiaka has a larger obliquity, then its precession period would be longer.
 The axial precession of Hiʻiaka may be determined by monitoring the gradual change in its light curve amplitude over several years.
-A preliminary analysis from 2022 found that Hiʻiaka's light curve amplitude did not change between 2010 and 2021–2022, which suggests that Hiʻiaka's obliquity is close to 90° with respect to its orbit around Haumea—in other words, Hiʻiaka may be rotating sideways in its orbit.